planetfederal/qgis-plugin-template/README.md

 * A `pavement.py` file with the following tasks:

     + `setup`.
 Downloads and installs the required dependenciesfor the plugin  in the `ext-libs` folder.
 This folder is added to the PYTHONPATH by default by the plugin itself.
 The list of dependencies should be in the `requirements.txt` file, listing the PyPI names of the libraries, one per line.
+By default, the template contains the [qgiscommons](https://github.com/boundlessgeo/lib-qgis-commons) library as its only dependency.

     + `install`.
 Installs the plugin into the `~/.qgis2/python/plugins` folder.
 It might copy the plugin folder itself, or create a symlink, depending on the OS.